COURSES FOR ARCHITECTS, CONSULTANTS AND

 -Day Two: Historic Repointing & Injection Grouting

-These two full-day programs are designed to provide
+These two remote learning full-day programs are designed to provide owners, architects, engineers,

-owners, architects, engineers, contractors and conservators with a detailed, practical understanding of repair systems and mortars and methods for proper application.
-Through a combination of
+contractors and conservators with a detailed, practical understanding of repair systems and mortars and methods for proper application.
+Through a combination of presentations, demonstrations and

-TOTAL PARTICIPANTS WILL BE LIMITED TO 12 SO REGISTER QUICKLY - THIS EVENT WILL SELL OUT!
+TOTAL PARTICIPANTS WILL BE LIMITED SO REGISTER QUICKLY - THIS EVENT WILL SELL OUT!

 Additional Workshop Information

 COLOR SCIENCE IN MASONRY & CONCRETE RESTORATION (1 HR)

 This seminar is offered to qualified architectural, engineering and consulting firms involved in masonry and concrete restoration.
 The seminar

 reviews the basics of color science, explores the need for objective color measurement and communication in restoration work, and examines the various systems which have been used for cataloguing and